A 16 Myr super-Neptune in Upper-Centaurus Lupus and a preliminary survey of transiting planets in Sco-Cen with TESS: Preliminary Planet Survey of Sco-Cen

 This preliminary survey identified multiple Neptune and Jovian-sized planets with short orbital periods, which have been found to be rare within the Kepler population \citep[$<2\%$][]{Kunimoto2020}.
-Previous theoretical and population studies have suggested that newborn planets with larger radii are common at ages $<50$ Myr, as they are small-planet progenitors still inflated from the process of formation \citep[e.g.,][]{owen:2013,Owen:2016, Rogers:2021, Rogers:2023,Fernandes:2022, Vach:2024}.
+Previous theoretical and population studies have suggested that newborn planets with larger radii are common at ages $<50$ Myr, as they are small-planet progenitors still inflated from the process of formation \citep[e.g.,][]{owen:2013,Owen:2016, Rogers:2021, Rogers:2023, Fernandes:2022, Vach:2024, Karalis:2025}.
 The young sub-Jovian sized planets that have thus far been observed with JWST and HST, HIP 67522 b \citep[located in Sco-Cen,][]{Thao:2024} and V1298 Tau b and c \citep[30 Myr,][Barat et al. \textit{in prep.}]{Barat:2024a, Barat:2024b}, have been found to have small core masses, more consistent with that of a super-Earth or a mini-Neptune rather than a giant planet, engulfed in an extended atmosphere.
-These observations are consistent with a gas-rich planet formation scenario, where planets are born inflated, engulfed in a light, extended atmospheric envelope that then both contracts and is stripped away due to cooling and interactions with the young star \citep[][]{Rogers:2021,Rogers:2023}.
-As the population surveyed here, including \thisstarb\ and HIP 67522 b, is younger than 20 Myr, it provides an ideal laboratory to test the nature of newborn small planet progenitors through future atmospheric characterization.
+While these observations are consistent with a gas-rich planet formation scenario, where planets are born inflated, engulfed in a light, extended atmospheric envelope that then both contracts and is stripped away due to cooling and interactions with the young star \citep[][]{Rogers:2021,Rogers:2023}, a statistically significant sample of young planets (<50 Myr) with mass constraints is required to distinguish between the small planet progenitor and the young, close-in massive planet scenarios.
+As the population surveyed here, including \thisstarb\ and HIP 67522 b, is younger than 20 Myr, it provides an ideal laboratory to test the nature of newborn short-period planets through future atmospheric characterization and dynamical mass characterization.